KostaD02/easy-pass/README.md

 # Easy pass

 Easy pass is self-hosting app for password managment.
-There are many great inspirations [vaultwarden](https://www.vaultwarden.net/), [passbolt](https://www.passbolt.com/), [bitwarden](https://bitwarden.com/) and others but i was strugling to self-host them by myself, because of configurate https 😂 Because of that created **easy-pass**, idea is simple to have self-hosted password manager without https configuration, reverse proxy and similar things.
+There are many great inspirations [vaultwarden](https://www.vaultwarden.net/), [passbolt](https://www.passbolt.com/), [bitwarden](https://bitwarden.com/), and others, but I struggled to self-host them myself due to the complexity of configuring HTTPS. 😂 Because of that, I created **Easy Pass**.
+The idea is simple: to have a self-hosted password manager without the need for HTTPS configuration, reverse proxies, or similar setups.

 > [!TIP]
-> I suggset to learn how to setup https because it's more secure context than just http.
+> I suggest learning how to set up HTTPS because it's more secure than just using HTTP.

 ## How does it works?

-Client side sends request to Server, which will generate random password based, will encrypt it with `aes-256-cbc` algorithm, where will be used `SECRET_PHRASE` and `SECRET_IV`.
+The client-side sends a request to the server, which will generate a random password.
+The server will encrypt it using the `aes-256-cbc` algorithm, with `SECRET_PHRASE` and `SECRET_IV` being used for encryption.

 > [!IMPORTANT]
-> For security reasons each request from client needs `X-Secret`. it should be matched `SECRET_KEY` value, otherwise it will not work.
+> For security reasons, each request from the client needs an `X-Secret` header.
+This should match the `SECRET_KEY` value; otherwise, it will not work.

 ## Dependencies

-Unfortunately can't build everything from scratch, here is all dependencies:
+Unfortunately, I can't build everything from scratch, so here are all the dependencies:

 - Client side:
   - [Boostrap CSS](https://getbootstrap.com/)